Contractible $3$-manifold and Positive scalar curvature (I): Introduction

+The proof of Theorem \ref{B} is the same as Theorem \ref{A}.
+In the following, we just explain the idea for the Whitehead manifold.

-For the proof of Theorem \ref{B}, we argue by contradiction.
-Suppose that $(M, g)$ is a complete Riemannian manifold of positive scalar curvature, where $M:=\cup_{k=0}N_{k}$ is a contractible genus one $3$-manifold and $\{N_{k}\}$ is an ascending family of closed solid tori (See Theorem \ref{genus one}).
+We argue by contradiction.
+Suppose the contrary that $(Wh, g)$ is complete with positive scalar curvature.
+It is an increasing union of solid tori $\{N_k\}_k$ (see Sections 1.1 and 2.3).

-As in various works, our first step is to construct minimal surfaces in the complete Riemannian manifold $(M, g)$.
-Let us consider a meridian $\gamma_{k}\subset \partial N_{k}$ (See Definition \ref{mer}).
+Choose a meridian $\gamma_k\subset \partial N_k$ of $N_k$ (see Definition \ref{mer}).
 Roughly speaking, it is spanned by an embedded stable minimal disc $\Omega_{k}$ in $N_{k}$.
-Its existence is ensured by the work of Meeks and Yau (See \cite{YM, YM1} or Theorem 6.28 of \cite{CM1}), when $\partial N_{k}$ is mean convex.
+Its existence is ensured by the work of Meeks and Yau (see \cite{YM, YM1} or Theorem 6.28 of \cite{CM1}), when $\partial N_{k}$ is mean convex.

-Let us describe the simplest case that $\Omega_{k}$ converges to a complete stable minimal surface $\Sigma$.
-Note that, by a result of Schoen and Yau \cite{SY}, the surface $\Sigma$ is conformally diffeomorphic to $\mathbb{R}^{2}$.

-We show in this article that the number of connected components of $\Omega_{k}\cap N_{1}$ intersecting $N_{0}$ goes to infinity as $k$ goes to infinity (See Section 3 and 4).
-Therefore, the number of connected components of $\Sigma\cap N_{1}$ intersecting $N_{0}$ is infinite.

-By a result of Meeks and Yau \cite{YM}, each of these components contains a definite amount of area.
-The contradiction comes from an extrinsic version of Cohn-Vossen's inequality for a complete stable minimal surface (See Theorem \ref{proper}), that is:

-where $\kappa$ is the scalar curvature on $M$ and $dv$ is the volume form of the induced metric.
-Since the scalar curvature on $N_{1}$ is bounded away from zero, this inequality is in contradiction with the infinite area contained in $\Sigma\cap N_{1}$.
+The sequence $\{\Omega_k\}_k$ sub-converges towards a minimal lamination $\mathscr{L}:=\cup_{t\in \Lambda}L_t$ (a disjoint union of embedded minimal surfaces) (see Theorem \ref{limits}).
+It may have infinitely many components.
+Each leaf is a complete (non-compact) stable minimal surface.